hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 #### Parameters Reference

-The automated project creation requires parameters grouped in several categories:
+The automated project creation requires parameters that fall into several categories:

 ##### Arquetype Selection

-The arquetype seletion tells Maven which specific template to use when creating a project:
+The arquetype selection tells Maven which specific template to use when creating a project:

 - `archetypeArtifactId`: This is the specific arquetype to use.
 Currently the only arquetype available is `hotrod-archetype-sm-jar-app` that produces a ready-to-run project with SpringBoot, REST services, HotRod, MyBatis, Database Lifecycle, Sentinel, and OpenAPI 3.
-- `DarchetypeVersion`: The version of the maven arquetype.
+- `archetypeVersion`: The version of the maven arquetype.
 Choose at least `3.4.5`.

 ##### App Configuration